Scalingo/documentation/_posts/app/2000-01-01-sending-emails.md

 ## Port 25 disabled

-SMTP servers are usually available on differents ports: 25 (SMTP), 465 (SMTPS), 587 (submission).
-Port 25 is usually unencrypted are sometimes unauthenticated.
+SMTP servers are usually available on different ports: 25 (SMTP), 465 (SMTPS), 587 (submission).
+Port 25 is usually unencrypted and sometimes unauthenticated.
 For this reason, such servers are often used as spam relay.

 Our decision has been to **block the port 25**, but don't worry, all providers